nradulovic/neon-kernel/README.md

 that it would be great to share it.

-eSolid is a collection of resources for embedded system design and this Real-Time Kernel is only a piece of that collection.
+eSolid is a collection of resources for embedded system design and this Real-Time kernel is only a piece of that collection.
 Because of that fact
 remember: *there are (still) no synchronization or IPC mechanisms in this kernel*, and it can be viewed as a preemptive Round-Robin scheduler, only.